Пропустити навігацію

 Step 1: Notice your thoughts

-Recognize that thoughts don’t always reflect reality.
+Recognize that thoughts are not facts.
+The goal is not to replace them with forced positive thinking, but with more balanced, evidence-based interpretations.
 When you feel anxious, pause and observe your thoughts.
 Ask: Is this really true?
 Am I seeing the full picture?

 Step 2: Reframe and question

-If you spot a distorted thought, look for objective evidence and alternative explanations.
+If you notice a distorted thought, look for objective evidence and alternative explanations.
 Writing down the original thought and a more balanced interpretation can help:

 Step 3: Practice patience

 Changing thought patterns takes time, awareness, and practice.
-Each small step of noticing, questioning, and reframing builds confidence in responding to uncertainty with curiosity rather than fear.
+Each small step of noticing, questioning, and reframing helps build confidence in responding to uncertainty with curiosity and less fear.

 Technique 2: When Worry Helps – And When It Doesn’t

-Worry is a thought about a potential threat – something that hasn’t happened yet.
+Worry is a thought about a potential threat, something that has not happened yet.
 It often begins with “What if…?”

 Some worry is helpful.
 It alerts us to real problems and motivates us to solve them.
 Other worry is unhelpful.
 It traps us in mental loops that feel urgent but lead nowhere.